CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 ## Default Installation - Get Project

-The Operator project is hosted on GitHub.
+The PGO source code is made available on GitHub.
 You can get a copy using `git clone`:

     git clone -b v{{< param operatorVersion >}} https://github.com/CrunchyData/postgres-operator.git cd postgres-operator